DC/OS comes with several tools relevant for application debugging:

 - endppoint exposing Marathon-specific metrics

-One of the more helpful ways to leverage metrics to help with debugging is to set up a dashboard.
+One way to leverage metrics to help with debugging is to set up a dashboard.
 This dashboard would include the most important metrics related to the services you want to monitor.
 For example, you could use prometheus and grafana to make a metrics dashboard.

 Ideally, with the dashboard configured and functioning, you can identify potential problems before they become actual bugs.
 Moreover, when issues do arise, this sort of dashboard can be extremely helpful in determining the cause of the bug(e.g. maybe a cluster has no free resources).
 Each link from the endpoint item listed above provides recommendations for the metrics you should monitor for that endpoint.